reactive-python/reactpy/docs/source/adding-interactivity/index.rst

 As we :ref:`learned earlier <Components with State>`, state setters behave a little differently than you might exepct at first glance.
-Instead of updating your current handle on the corresponding state variable it schedules a re-render of the component which owns the state:
+Instead of updating your current handle on the setter's corresponding variable, it schedules a re-render of the component which owns the state.

 .. code-block::

+    count, set_count = use_state(0)
-    print(count)
+    print(count)  # prints: 0
-    set_count(count + 1)
+    set_count(count + 1)  # schedule a re-render where count is 1
-    print(count)
+    print(count)  # still prints: 0

+This behavior of IDOM means that each render of a component is like taking a snapshot of the UI based on the component's state at that time.
+Treating state in this way can help reduce subtle bugs.
+For example, in the code below there's a simple chat app with a message input and recipient selector.
+The catch is that the message actually gets sent 5 seconds after the "Send" button is clicked.
+So what would happen if we changed the recipient between the time the "Send" button was clicked and the moment the message is actually sent?

+.. example:: adding_interactivity/print_chat_message
+    :activate-result:

+As it turns out, changing the message recipient after pressing send does not change where the message ulitmately goes.
+However, one could imagine a bug where the recipient of a message is determined at the time the message is sent rather than at the time the "Send" button it clicked.
+In many cases, IDOM avoids this class of bug entirely because it treats state as a snapshot.

 .. card::
     :link: state-as-a-snapshot